hornos/gridhowto/README.md

 Configure and start `minicom`.
 Type `tpl` at the boot prompt.

-You have to debrick with the [http://joeyiodice.com/converting-tp-link-tl-wr1043nd-to-dd-wrt](special German firmware).
+You have to debrick with the [special German firmware](http://joeyiodice.com/converting-tp-link-tl-wr1043nd-to-dd-wrt).
 Download the image and cut the first 0x20200 (that is 131,584 = 257*512) Bytes:

     pushd space/boot
     dd if=original_boot.bin of=code.bin skip=257 bs=512